guerindylan555-boop/MVPvintedboost/README.md

 - 401/403: invalid/missing `GOOGLE_API_KEY`
 - 400 with pydantic `extra_forbidden`: ensure we use typed `Content`/`Part` (already done)
 - 500/502: check backend logs.
 If model returns no image, try simpler prompt or different options
+- Model preview shows but not in Studio grid: ensure the frontend sends `X-User-Id` in `POST /model/generate` and uses the same header when fetching `GET /model/generated`.
+Without it, the backend stores `user_id = null` and the per-user grid (which filters by `X-User-Id`) will not show the item.
 - CORS: set `CORS_ALLOW_ORIGINS` to your frontend origin exactly (no trailing slash)
 - Auth 404 at `/api/auth/...`: ensure the path is `app/api/auth/[[...all]]/route.js` (optional catch‑all) and that `better-auth/next-js` is used, not `better-auth/integrations/next-js`.
 - Auth 500 at `/api/auth/...`: verify DB env vars are present on the frontend service and the DB host is resolvable from the container; also set `BETTER_AUTH_URL`.